quintenpalmer/quintenpalmer.github.io/_posts/2023-01-29-parsing-audio-files-with-rust.md

         let reader = claxon::FlacReader::open(&path)?;

 		// Claxon's reader can parse all of the tags for us,
-		// and we'll transform them into a map,
+		// and we'll transform them into a map of Strings to Strings,
 		// with the key lowercased, for simplicity of lookup let tag_map = reader
             .tags()